 50%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description communicates the general purpose of the skill (image quality enhancement) and mentions specific attributes it improves, but lacks an explicit 'Use when...' clause and misses common natural trigger terms users would employ.
-It is moderately specific but could be more distinctive and actionable for skill selection among many options.
+The description communicates the general purpose of the skill (image quality enhancement) and lists some specific attributes it improves, but it lacks an explicit 'Use when...' clause and misses common user trigger terms like 'upscale', 'blurry', or 'low resolution'.
+It's functional but would benefit from more concrete triggers and clearer selection guidance to stand out among similar image-related skills.

 Suggestions